mikelevins/delectus1/docs/attic/protocols.md

 The entire update of the container is performed atomically, in a transaction.
 If an error occurs during processing, the container's state is left unchanged.

+> Note: In Delectus 2.0 there are no change operations that destroy
+> stored data.
+For example, there is no destroy-row or
+> destroy-list.
+Users may mark a list, collection, row, or column
+> 'deleted' and client UIs will normally hide them, unless the user
+> specifically asks to see deleted content.

+> The reason that Delectus does not support destroying deleted content
+> is that destroying content leads to troublesome semantics that can
+> break the sync model.
+For example, suppose a user adds a list to a
+> collection, then destroys it.
+The collection now has a reference to
+> a nonexistent object, with no way to reconstruct it.
+The sync model
+> requires Delectus to be able to reconstruct any state in the history
+> of a list or collection, and so we do not actually destroy deleted
+> data.

+> We may add the ability in the future to destroy content.
+Most likely
+> it will require rebuilding a change history from start to finish,
+> with the destroyed content omitted, then marking the change history
+> somehow to inform sync peers of the change.

 ### Sync conflicts